 The Records Division of the Brookline Police Department is responsible for maintaining the security and destruction of all records for the Department.
-The Division will also assist individuals with request for obtaining public records; such records include police reports, accidents reports, daily log and letters of good conduct.
+The Division will also assist individuals with request for obtaining public records under Public Records Law MGL Chapter 66 Section 10; such records include police reports, accidents reports, CAD logs and letters of good conduct.

-Please not that not all records maintained by Brookline Police are public records.
+Please note that not all records maintained by Brookline Police are public records.
 The Records Division follows in accordance with guidelines set forth by the Secretary of the Commonwealth of Massachusetts.
-For further information on Massachusetts Public Records Law please visit: https://www.sec.state.ma.us/pre/preidx.htm
+For further information on Massachusetts Public Records Law please visit: Secretary of State's website

 The daily log, or CAD (Computer Aided Dispatch), is a record of all calls and police responses through the Brookline Police Department's Dispatch Unit.
 Please note that not all calls will generate an Incident Report.